 - Take advantage of discounts: There could be numerous discounts you could take advantage of to lower your premium.
 You may qualify for a discount because of your age, job, student status or simply because you switch car insurance carriers.

 - Increase your deductible: Raising your comprehensive or collision deductible could save you money on your premium.
 Because you will need to pay your deductible if you file a claim for damage to your vehicle, be sure to choose an amount that you can comfortably afford.

 - Think about how you pay: Many companies offer discounts for paying your premium in full.
 You might also save if you sign up for paperless billing or if you utilize a company’s auto-pay option.

 Every insurance company has a different set of discounts.
 You may be able to research these discounts online, or you could call your agent or company directly to see if you qualify for any additional savings opportunities.

 What is the best car insurance in Texas?

-There are dozens of insurance companies that serve Texas drivers, and there isn’t one company in particular that stands out as being the best.
+There are dozens of insurance companies that serve Texas drivers, and there is not one company in particular that stands out as being the best.
 Ultimately, the best car insurance company in Texas is different for every driver.
-Drivers who want the lowest rate might be satisfied with Geico, whereas a driver who wants the best customer service might be happier with USAA or Progressive.
+When choosing a company, you may first want to decide what factors matter most to you, like a low premium, certain coverages or discounts, high customer service scores or digital tools.